 - Juice from 1 lime

 - To a large bowl, add hot peppers, garlic, basil, brown sugar, honey and rum.
 Mix well.

-- Spread the mixture over a baking sheet, reserving any remaining moisture from the bowl.
+- Spread the mixture over a baking sheet, reserving any remaining liquid from the bowl.

 - Roast in the oven for 12 minutes at 350 degrees F.

-- Cool slightly then add the mixture to a food processor with the apple cider vinegar and salt to taste.
+- Cool slightly then add the mixture to a food processor with the reserved liquid, apple cider vinegar and salt to taste.
 Process until smooth.